cognitect-labs/pedestal.kafka/README.md

 ## License

-Copyright © 2016 Michael Nygard
+Copyright © 2016 Cognitect, Inc.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.